ThankiJay/Stock-Market-Prediction/README.md

 # Stock Price Prediction Using LSTM

 Welcome to my GitHub repository on stock price prediction using LSTM!
-In this project, I explored the predictive power of LSTM models to make accurate stock price predictions.
+In this project, I explored the predictive power of the LSTM model to make accurate stock price predictions.

 ## Project Overview
 The goal of this project was to train an LSTM (Long Short-Term Memory) model on the stock price data of the company 'Advanced Auto Parts.'
 The dataset was sourced from Kaggle and served as the basis for our analysis.